giovanniguidi/Seq-2-Seq-OCR/README.md

 - configs: configuration file

-- data_generator: data generator class and data augmentation functions
+- data_generators: data generator class and data augmentation functions

-- dataset: folder containing the dataset and the labels
+- datasets: folder containing the dataset and the labels

 - experiments: contains snapshots, that can be used for restoring the training

 - figures: plots and figures

-- model: neural network model
+- models: neural network model

 - notebooks: notebooks for testing

-- predictor: predictor class
+- predictors: predictor class

 - preprocessing: preprocessing functions (reading and normalizing the image)